tarwn/lessthandot-hugo/blogs/content/posts/2011-06-07-a-week-in-sybase-training-1.md

 #### Tools

 I will never ever complain about SSMS again.
 Interactive SQL in Sybase Central brings all the pains (without the joys) of Query Analyzer back to the present day.
 I can't even find a shortcut to quickly comment or uncomment a selection.
 If you want to run a selection you have to press F9, F5 will run the first statement on a page only.
-But F9 is not any better it will only run the first line in a selection, if you put a GO in between it only runs the second command…..I can see the making of big mistakes if you are not aware of this behavior.
+But F9 is not any better it will only run the first line in a selection, if you put a GO in between it only runs the second command.....I can see the making of big mistakes if you are not aware of this behavior.

 #### Devices